pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 ### Export Format

 #### sections.csv
-This file contains an overview on the sections that were generated from this enrichment.
+This file contains an overview of the sections that were generated from this enrichment.

 | Field | Description |